Support & Enrichment

 How do we support our students?

 Our 6th form Health Ambassadors play an important role in promoting emotional health and wellbeing throughout the school.
-They also support our year 7 transition through friendship clubs and checking in with students on their playground duties.
+They also support our year 7s transition through friendship clubs and checking in with students whilst on their playground duties.

 Our PSHE curriculum and Friday 5 programme provides opportunities for students to learn about mental health issues and how to look after their own mental health.
 Students are engaged in our annual Promoting Positive Relationships Survey, sharing their attitudes towards their own mental health, which in turn ensures that our Friday 5 programme is relevant and meets the needs of our young people, creating a school environment that is focused on nurturing their mental and emotional well-being.